Rybus07/in-a-pickle/README.md

 ## Machine Learning Approach to Pickleball Strategy
+## Project Goal
+Inform Pickleball Strategy Using Data and Machine Learning **Users:**
+Pickleball players, pickleball analysts, and coaches **Stakeholders:**
+Pickleball club owners and professional organizations

+## Motivation
+Pickleball is a young, growing sport.
+To out knowledge, machine learning methods have yet to be applied to inform pickleball strategy.

 ## DSCI 521 Term Project

 Data analysis and interpretation pipeline for [Pklmart's Competitive Pickleball Extracts]((https://www.kaggle.com/datasets/cakesofspan/pklmarts-competitive-pickleball-extracts)) from Kaggle, for DSCI 521 group term project at Drexel University.